Thesys Logo

 The Shift to

-Today, we are witnessing a major shift in how UIs are built for Large Language Models (LLMs), have unlocked a new possibility: instead of just responding with text or numbers, the design, where the UI is not entirely pre-coded but is partially assembled in real time based on (Bridging the Gap).
+Today, we are witnessing a major shift in how UIs are built for Large Language Models (LLMs), have unlocked a new possibility: instead of just responding with text or numbers, the design, where the UI is not entirely pre-coded but is partially assembled in real time based on (What is Generative UI).

 How does this work in practice?
 Rather than having a static set of screens, developers now define a set of LLM-interpretable UI components structured instructions that describe which UI components to display.
 In simpler terms, the JSON data saying “show a line chart of sales over time” or “generate a form with fields A, B, C” (Bridging the Gap).
 A rendering engine on the frontend (often a JavaScript/React layer) then takes these instructions and automatically builds the interface for the user (Bridging the Gap).